1. What are the buildings set backs for my property?

 9. An outdoor range in a screened in porch is allowed if the range is rated for outdoor use and it has an exhaust hood and vent specified by the range manufacturer for use outdoors.
 The "rating" is only assigned to products which have been tested by an approved testing agency like UL or Underwriters Laboratories, Inc. for this type application.
 If this were a gas range, 2 permits would be required, electrical and mechanical.

-10. The maximum rise or step height in NC is 8 ? inches.
+10. The maximum rise or step height in NC is 8 1/4 inches.
 There is no minimum.
-The minimum run is 9 inches with a ? inch nose.
-There is no maximum run.
+The minimum tread depth is 9 inches with a 3/4 inch nosing.
+There is no maximum tread depth.
 A nosing is not required where the tread depth is a minimum of 11 inches.

 11. In Mecklenburg County the insulation requirements are: R-19 in a floor above a crawl space or garage, R-13 in the exterior walls and R-30 in the attic.
 If there is a full basement and the area is heated or conditioned space the basement walls from the top of the foundation down 10 feet or to the floor would be insulated to R-7.
 The thickness of the insulation varies depending on what it consists of.